 - Citi ThankYou Points FAQ

-Why are Citi ThankYou Transfer Partners a Good Deal?
+Why Are Citi ThankYou Transfer Partners a Good Deal?

-Transferable points like Citi ThankYou points offer extraordinary flexibility.
-For this reason, they are incredibly valuable.
-Rather than limiting yourself to airline miles with a frequent flyer program like Air France–KLM Flying Blue by earning them with the Air France KLM World Elite Mastercard®, earning transferable points gives you the option to use your rewards with Flying Blue in addition to many other airline and hotel partners.
-This is because you can transfer Citi ThankYou Points to numerous programs — or redeem them in other ways within the portal.
-Since Citi ThankYou Rewards partners with airlines in every alliance, you can book awards on most major airlines with your points.
+Rather than limiting yourself to airline miles with a frequent flyer program like Air France–KLM Flying Blue by earning these miles with the Air France KLM World Elite Mastercard®, earning transferable points gives you the option to use your rewards with Flying Blue in addition to many other airline and hotel partners.

 Related: Beginner's Guide to Airline Alliances and Partnerships

-The flexibility to pick your Citi transfer partner at the time you’re ready to book is key.
-Rather than lock your miles into one carrier's loyalty program, you can hold onto them as Citi ThankYou p=Points until you need to use them.
-We don't recommend you transfer points speculatively unless you're in some specific, unique situations.
-Flexible points give you a much better chance of finding an ideal itinerary.
-This is especially true if you have limited date flexibility.
-And since you have flexibility from using your points in multiple ways, you can choose the best option at hand when it's time to book travel.
+The flexibility to pick your Citi transfer partner at the time you're ready to book is key.
+Rather than locking your miles into one carrier's loyalty program, you can hold onto them as Citi ThankYou Points until you need to use them.

 Difference between miles and fees

-However, Turkish Airlines passes along award taxes, fees, and carrier surcharges.
-For a Lufthansa business-class award, this is hundreds of dollars.
+Moreover, Miles & Smiles passes along award taxes, fees, and carrier surcharges.
+For a Lufthansa business-class award, this amounts to hundreds of dollars.
 Avianca LifeMiles doesn't pass these along.
-In this case, I'd likely pay more miles to book through LifeMiles to reduce my out-of-pocket cost.
-That said, I'm also giving up some flexibility, as LifeMiles has some of the worst award change and cancellation fees in the industry.
-There are lots of pros and cons.
-Learning the ins and outs of the various Citi transfer partners can let you save a massive number of points.
+That said, this also gives up some flexibility, as LifeMiles has some of the worst award change and cancellation fees in the industry.

 In a nutshell, having flexible points that you can transfer to an array of partners lets you shop for the best award deal.
 Now, let's dig into the transfer partners.